wonder-mice/zf_log/README.md

 * Debug logging is reduced to no-op in release builds
 * Arguments are not evaluated when the message is not logged
 * No "unused" warning for variables used in log statements only
-* Dump a memory region as HEX and ASCII
+* Log a memory region as HEX and ASCII
-* Optional built-in support for Android log and Apple log (iOS, OSX)
+* Optional built-in support for Android log and Apple system log (iOS, OS X)
 * Custom output functions

 Examples